Share Post:

 From This Episode:

 Deniz Olcay: Welcome everybody to the Adapter’s Advantage podcast.
-My name is Deniz Olcay, vice president of marketing at Allego, and I’m really excited to be joined today by Ben Purton, senior director, international enablement and global onboarding at RingCentral.
+My name is Deniz Olcay, vice president of marketing at Allego, and I’m really excited to be joined today by Ben Purton, senior director, international sales enablement and global onboarding at RingCentral.
 Ben, welcome to the program.

 Ben Purton: Pleasure to be here, Deniz.
 Thank you very much.